AlphaCompLabs/Projeto-RR-Nexus/README-NET.md

     // Configurações padrões...

-    // FORÇA A ORDEM CÍCLICA NA RESPOSTA (O "Pulo do Gato") rrset-order { order cyclic; };
+    // FORÇA A ORDEM CÍCLICA NA RESPOSTA rrset-order { order cyclic; };

     listen-on-v6 { any; };